-However, law practices will be able to obtain a 5% discount on their total Annual Contribution Amount for the 2020/2021 insurance year, if all of the partners or practitioner directors and at least 80% of the employed practitioners of the law practice have attended at least two (2) hours of Law Mutual (WA) approved risk management training in the period 1 March 2019 to 28 February 2020, subject to certain requirements of declaration and documentary evidence of attendance being produced upon request.
+Practitioners are not required to attend a Law Mutual risk management seminar.
+However, law practices will be able to obtain a 5% discount on their base Annual Contribution Amount for the following insurance year if all of the Principals (partners or legal practitioner directors) and at least 80% of the employed practitioners of the law practice have attended at least two (2) hours of Law Mutual approved risk management training in the period 1 March to 28 February, subject to documentary evidence of attendance being produced upon request.

 Risk and Control Map

 The Risk and Control Map sets out the key professional liability risks facing law firms, along with measures for reducing them.
 It was introduced to Law Mutual (WA) members during the 2015 Risk Management Seminars.

 Please note that the contents of the Risk and Control Map are a guide only.
 It does not purport to contain all the risks and controls that may be relevant to a practice.
 Practitioners should consider the particular circumstances of their practice when determining the risks and controls that are relevant to them.
 The Map may be updated from time to time by Law Mutual (WA).